-• Check that the crankcase is filled to the full mark on the crankcase oil fill and dipstick.
+Check that the crankcase is filled to the full mark on the crankcase oil fill and dipstick.
 If necessary, add oil through the engine oil fill.
-See the engine operator's manual for instructions, engine oil dipstick location, and oil recommendations.
+See the engine operator's

-- Make sure that all nuts, bolts, screws, and pins are in place and tight. - Adjust the seat position and make certain you can reach all of the controls from the operator's position. - Fill the fuel tank with fresh fuel.
-Refer to the engine operator's manual for fuel recommendations. - Suspension units only: Check the hydraulic oil level.
+- manual for instructions, engine oil dipstick location, and oil recommendations. - Make sure all nuts, bolts, screws, and pins are in place and tight. - Adjust the seat position and make certain you can reach all the controls from operator's position. - Fill the fuel tank with fresh fuel.
+Refer to engine operator's manual for fuel recommendations. - · Check the hydraulic oil level.